mdecorde/BabyName/README.md

-# BabyName Android Application
+# Baby Name Android Application

-This application helps you to find out your baby name within from a lexicon of +10000 names (see http://www.lexique.org/public/prenoms.php).
+This app helps you to find out your baby name within from a lexicon of +10000 names (see http://www.lexique.org/public/prenoms.php).

+If you're thinking about changing your name — for a transition or any other reason — this app can also help you choose the name you want to reborn with ;)

 Features: